Flank/flank-dashboard/metrics/web/docs/features/debug_menu/01_debug_menu_design.md

 First, the application fetches the `Feature Config` that includes the `isDebugMenuEnabled` configuration value.
 If the `Debug Menu` feature is disabled from the remote, all debug features are disabled by default, and no interaction with local persistent storage happens.
 It is important to remember that disabling `Debug Menu` disables **all debug configurations for all users starting new sessions but not for currently running sessions**.

 After the application fetches the `Feature Config` values and ensures the `Debug Menu` feature **is enabled**, the application calls the `initializeLocalConfig` method of the `DebugMenuNotifier`.
-Then the notifier follows the following steps:
+Then the notifier follows the below steps:
 1. Opens the `local_config` storage box.
-2. Sets the `isLoading` status to `false` indicating that the config is loading.
+2. Sets the `isLoading` status to `true` indicating that the config is loading.
 3. Fetches the key-value configuration pairs for debug features within the application.
 4. Sets the `isInitialized` status to `true` indicating that configurations are ready to use.
 5. Sets the `isLoading` status to `false` indicating that the config is loaded.